The Blind Prophet: Why Paul Atreides Loses His Sight in Dune Messiah

 Paul's blindness is a direct result of a nuclear explosion set off by a conspiracy to kill him.
-This explosion is orchestrated by his political enemies who seek to overthrow his empire.
+This weapon, known as a Stone Burner, radiates a specific type of radiation designed to melt human eyes.
+This explosion is orchestrated by his political enemies—the Spacing Guild, the Bene Gesserit, and the Tleilaxu—who seek to overthrow his empire by rendering him incapable of rule.

 Paul's journey throughout "Dune Messiah" reflects the burdens and sacrifices inherent in leadership.
 His blindness is a literal manifestation of the sacrifices he has made for his position.
 It represents the personal losses he has endured in his pursuit of power and his role as a leader.